In a few steps create a custom Facebook web address that is branded for your business and simple to share with others.

 A Facebook web address is another name for the Facebook Username.
 People often confuse the Facebook ‘Username’ with the Facebook Page ‘Name’.
 But they are entirely different.

-Your Facebook Page Name shows up beneath your profile picture on your Facebook Page.
+Your Facebook Page Name shows up below your profile picture on your Facebook Page.
 It also displays beside your profile picture on everything you share on your Facebook Page.

-Your Facebook Username is like a business website address.
+Your Facebook Username is your Facebook business Page website address.
 When your Username is customized, it provides an easy way to access and promote your Facebook Page.

 A customized Facebook Username is not automatically set up when a Page is created.
 Today, most, but not all, new Facebook Pages are given the opportunity to create their Username (web address) during the process of creating a Page.